Securing the Future of Artificial Intelligence and Machine Learning at Microsoft

 Machine Learning models are largely unable to discern between malicious input and benign anomalous data.
-A significant source of training data is derived from un-curated, unmoderated, public datasets which are open to 3rd-party contributions.
-Attackers don’t need to compromise datasets when they are free to contribute to them.
-Over time, low-confidence malicious data becomes high-confidence trusted data, provided that the data structure/formatting remains correct.
+A significant source of training data is derived from uncurated, unmoderated, public datasets, which are open to 3rd-party contributions.
+Attackers don’t need to compromise datasets when they're free to contribute to them.
+Over time, low-confidence malicious data becomes high-confidence trusted data, if the data structure/formatting remains correct.

 AI/ML is increasingly used in support of high-value decision-making processes in medicine and other industries where the wrong decision may result in serious injury or death.
 A lack of forensics reporting capabilities in AI/ML prevent these high-value conclusions from being defensible in both the court of law and court of public opinion.

-The goals of this document are to (1) highlight security engineering issues which are unique to the AI/ML space, (2) surface some initial thoughts and observations on emerging threats and (3) share early thoughts on potential remediation.
+The goals of this document are to (1) highlight security engineering issues, which are unique to the AI/ML space, (2) surface some initial thoughts and observations on emerging threats and (3) share early thoughts on potential remediation.
 Some of the challenges in this document are problems that the industry needs to get ahead of in the next two years, others are issues that we’re already being forced to address today.
-Without deeper investigation into the areas covered in this document, we risk future AI becoming a black box to its through our inability to trust or understand (and modify if necessary) AI decision-making processes at a mathematical level .
-From a security perspective, this effectively means loss of control and a departure from Microsoft’s guiding principles on Artificial Intelligence [4, 8].
+Without deeper investigation into the areas covered in this document, we risk future AI becoming a black box through our inability to trust or understand (and modify if necessary) AI decision-making processes at a mathematical level .
+From a security perspective, this effectively means loss of control and a departure from Microsoft’s guiding principles on Artificial Intelligence [3, 7].

 New Security Engineering Challenges

 AI must be able to recognize bias in others, without being biased in its own interactions with humans.
 Accomplishing this requires a collective and evolving understanding of biases, stereotypes, vernacular, and other cultural constructs.
-Such an understanding will help protect AI from social engineering and dataset tampering attacks.
-A properly implemented system will actually become stronger from such attacks and be able to share its expanded understanding with other AIs.
+Such an understanding helps protect AI from social engineering and dataset tampering attacks.
+A properly implemented system actually becomes stronger from such attacks and be able to share its expanded understanding with other AIs.

-Machine Learning algorithms must be capable of discerning maliciously-introduced data from benign “Black Swan” events by rejecting training data with negative impact on results.
-Otherwise, learning models will always be susceptible to gaming by attackers and trolls.
+Machine Learning algorithms must be capable of discerning maliciously introduced data from benign “Black Swan” events by rejecting training data with negative impact on results.
+Otherwise, learning models are always susceptible to gaming by attackers and trolls.